samayo/bulletproof/README.md

 Extremely easy way, to explain what these files do is, to imagine:

 That you have a basic site, with static & one dynamic page.
 That means, you may have static pages like (`home.php, about.php, portofolio.php, contact.php`) pages.
-All are basic, or could be accessible through one page i.e. index.php?page=home, index.php?=page=about...
-BUT, you also have one dynamic page, let's call it `articles.php?id=...`
+All are basic (i.e. NO dynamically changing content is in the page)

 OK!
-Now, if you include this class, then give it ONCE, a title, keywords, content for each of your static pages + provide table, row name for that daynamic page we talked, about.
-Then, you don't have to every worry about, what to put inside the </head></head> tags i.e. SEO-wise, speaking.

-Just, include the header file in your main page, and call in the class.
+Now, if you include this the `seoWrapperClass.php`  then give declare all static pages you have, and their titles, and you are done.
+The lib will detected the current page, pull titles, content and keywords for that page.

-## Installing
+## bootstrap

-Just `include()` the class file, at the start of your page, or use `spl_autoload_register('myAutoloader');`.
+Just `include()` `seoWrapperClass.php` class, at the start of your page, or use `spl_autoload_register('myAutoloader');`.
 Whatever works for you.

-## Configuring
+## Configuring/installing

-You need to open the `MainClass.php` and add your details.
-Ex: You can start by putting your site name in
+You need to open the `header.php` and add your details.

-		public $SiteName = ' | Mysite.com';

-And the page, only you want your users to access.
+Ex:  you can declare all your static pages here

-        $exsistingStaticPages = [
+    $existingStaticPages = [
             '/index.php',
-            '/about.php',
-            '/password.php?task=forgot',
-            '/password.php?task=sent'
+            '/about.php.php',
+            '/password.php?task=change',
+            '/password.php?task=forgot'
         ];

-And title for the above page.
+..and costume titles for each of the above mentioned pages(pages must relate to the title in pattern)

-	 $staticPageTitles = [
+    $pageTitle = [
             'Welcome to my site, this is index page', 'this is the about page',
             'So, you want to change your password ehh?',